 There were of course times I used leading riders, even some of the best riders in the country.
 I had high success ratios with Pat Day, Laffit Pincay, Jorge Velasquez, Julie Krone, Jacinto Vasquez, Jose Santos and Craig Perret.
 I just made sure when I gave them a leg up, it was on a quality, well prepared and properly entered horse that was ready to give them the performance their reputations deserved.
 I tried not to waste their time seeking their services on a horse that was not up to the respect of their credentials.
 The result was, when I needed them, these riders were usually available to me and we got results.

 I used other top riders with little or no success like Jerry Bailey, Shane Sellers, Garrett Gomez, Sandy Hawley and Earlie Fires.
 Why no success with these obviously talented and successful jocks?
 We didn’t click.
 They didn’t understand my place in the world and I wasn’t in a position to adopt theirs.
 I didn’t put them on horses that played to their strengths.
 At the time they were the jockeys I wanted, but not the jockeys I needed.
 My fault.

 Choose wisely, the jockey you truly need.
 If you do this you can remove doubt, get the insight you need to help make your horses the best they can be.
 Even if you get beat today, you win tomorrow.

-Black and White photos by Caren Goodrich
+Black and white and last photo by Caren Goodrich